ghstahl/Generic-Security-Token-Service/src/IdentityServer4.HostApp.Redis/wwwroot/docs/api-configuration.md

 # API Configuration

+I am using [IdentityServer4](http://docs.identityserver.io/en/release/) as the core engine for this project.
+I would have loved to let you pass in this configuration in the request, but I haven't found an elegant way to let that happen.
+I beleve the following is an OK compromise where you need to register an api resource configuration on the NudiBranch service along with the clients.

 Typically one mints tokens that give access to resources.
 The below example shows 2 ways to configure api resources.
 The difference comes when you have scopes.
 In the case of scopes, you tend to use scopes to indicate granular access.

 An apiResource is also a scope, so you can always request it directly.